QUALITY OF LIFE COUNTRY

 Within the range of indicators that turn up to us we found like the more universal and feasible to compare the following:

-E. VALUES OF UNEMPLOYMENT: it tries on like the inverse acquaintance the index of job; the work, from the point of view of being, constitutes every person's right and it is to owe of all of the governments to propitiate the environment to generate it and to protect it.
-The lack of job is converted in her but fruitful payment to all manner of delinquency and cause of frustration.
+E. VALUES OF UNEMPLOYMENT: it tries on like the inverse acquaintance the index of the job; the work, from the point of view of being, constitutes every person's right and it is to owe of all of the governments to propitiate the environment to generate it and to protect it.
+The lack of a job is converted in her but fruitful payment to all manner of delinquency and cause of frustration.
 An obstacle is for the well-being of the townspeople for the development of a country and.
 To bigger index of unemployment, younger quality of life.

-F. LIFE EXPECTANCY: educated once the man was employed he has means stop to be furthered a sound and happy life that he permit extending his existence in shape worthy.
+F. LIFE EXPECTANCY: educated once the man was employed he has means stop to be furthered a sound and happy life that he permits extending his existence in shape worthy.
 To bigger life expectancy, but quality.

 G. PERCEPTION OF CORRUPTION: the ranges himself with base in studies accomplished by INTERNATIONAL TRANSPARENCY that they get into print periodically.
 The corruption, in the development of a country, amounts to AIDS in people's health and it generates her but the bad is missing of social justice and great generator of violence.
 His relation is inverse with the level of quality of life.